 Architects, construction workers, engineers, interior and landscape designers, urban planners (and small children aspiring to be any of the above), this museum is for you.
 The National Building Museum focuses on the built environment and its impact on people’s lives, with a noticeable emphasis on sustainable design.
 Through its exhibits, public programs and festivals, the Building Museum explores past, current and future designs for the places where humans live and work.
 Exhibits have focused on topics ranging from green communities, to cityscapes, parking garages, contemporary slums and storefront churches.

 There are many family-friendly activities at the Building Museum.
 Children ages 2-6 will enjoy the Building Zone where they can build towers, drive construction trucks and wear hard hats.
 Families can pick up a Tool Kit and activity booklets with things to do while exploring the museum.
 And everyone will enjoy building a 7-foot-tall soft block arch in the museum’s Great Hall.
+Building Zone entry is included in the admission ticket for all Museum exhibitions.

 The museum occupies one of the most significant late 19th century buildings in the city of Washington.
 Formerly known as the Pension Building, it was constructed between 1882 and 1887 to house the U.S. Pension Bureau.
 Many of the pensioners would have been Civil War soldiers whom you can see depicted in an exterior 1,200 foot long terra cotta frieze.